Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 In one study published in the journal Addiction15:

-- 29% of people who injected opioids had shared needles.
+- 29% of people who injected opioids used shared needles.

-- 20.7% of people had casual sex without a condom in the month prior.
+- 20.7% of opioid abusing people had casual sex without a condom within the prior month.

-Either of these actions could lead to infections with HIV/AIDS.
-Casual sex could also result in hepatitis, gonorrhea, or syphilis.
+Both of these risky behaviors could lead to infections with HIV/AIDS and other viral and bacterial illnesses, such as hepatitis, gonorrhea, or syphilis.

 Gateway Drug to Heroin Abuse